What is money supply?

 Money supply is the total amount of currency and other liquid instruments in circulation in an economy.
 M0, M1, M2, and M3 are defined according to the type and size of the account in which the instrument is kept.
 M0 and M1 are called narrow money.
 They include coins and notes in circulation.
 M2 includes M1.
 M3 includes M2.
 M3 is the broadest measure of money.
 However, definitions vary from country to country.
 Money supply data is usually collected and published by the country’s central bank.

 The money supply can grow as a by-product of economic growth.
 When money supply growth is used to prop up the financial and economic system—instead of fueling strong economic growth—the price of gold is related to the growth of money supply.

 The money supply in the system increases without any corresponding increase in the goods.
 This leads to inflationary pressures because more money chases less goods and services.
 It also leads to currency debasement.
 As discussed above, USD weakness and inflation lead to more demand for gold.
 So, gold has a positive relationship to money supply.

 Global money supply

 Global money supply has been increasing very rapidly.
 The gold price increase kept pace with the global money supply until recently.
 The relationship between gold price and global money supply appears to have broken.

-But the impact of money supply on gold prices gives you a partial view.
+However, the impact of money supply on gold prices gives a partial view.
 It’s important to look at other factors to get a complete view of what impacts gold prices and gold stocks like Goldcorp Inc. (GG), Barrick Gold Corp.
-(ABX), Newmont Mining Corporation (NEM), Kinross (KGC), and ETFs that invest in the above stocks like the Gold Miners Index (GDX).
+(ABX), Newmont Mining Corporation (NEM), Kinross (or KGC), and ETFs that invest in the above stocks like the Gold Miners Index (GDX).